haf/MassTransit-AzureServiceBus/README.md

 ### Subscriptions

+Because SBQS provides subscriptions with topics, we'll try to use those.

 Subscriptions subscribe to the *topic* of the URI-normalized message type name.
 Single MT subscription subscribes to hierarchy by means of multiple SBQS subscription.
 E.g.

 `namespace A { class B : C { B(){} } interface C {} }`